 Josh returned to Royal City after college to farm for a few years, then moved to Redmond, Wash., where he married Lisa.
 At the time, Lisa was riding the dot-com wave in marketing and public relations, while Josh was working in sales and later started a wine importing business.

 The couple moved to Royal City in 2001, and not long after Josh started Lawrence Vineyards in partnership with his dad, John Lawrence, and uncle, Sandy Lawrence, who have been farming the Royal Slope for more than 45 years.
 Together, they launched Gård Vintners in 2006.

-Josh and Lisa currently reside in Royal City with their two daughters.
+Josh and Lisa currently reside in Royal City with their two daughters and son.
 Josh is managing partner of Gård Vintners and CFO of Lawrence Enterprises (which includes apple orchards, cherry orchards, Lawrence Vineyards, and a variety of row crops such as wheat, hay and beans).
 Lisa is the marketing and public relations director for the operation.
-The couple welcomes your email: email@example.com and firstname.lastname@example.org.
+The couple welcomes your email: firstname.lastname@example.org and email@example.com.